egoexpress/kubernetes-devopscamp/README.md

 ### Setting up the master

 On the master (**kube-adm-1**) run _scripts/init_master.sh_ to initialize the Kubernetes master.
+This also initializes the overlay network.
+It is needed to allow communication between containers, provide proper IP address allocation and DNS resolution.
+There are several choices but [Weave Net](http://weave.works) seems to be the easiest one to use.
+If you join nodes in the cluster later on the cluster itself will make sure that Weave Net is installed on them as well.

-Check the output for the _kubeadm join_ command that is printed on the last line.
+Check the output for the _kubeadm join_ command in the penultimate line.
 Save that command for later.

 ```shell
 root@kube-adm-1:~# ./scripts/init_master.sh